TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 24/Isaiah 24.17.md

 ---

-Fear, and the pit, and the snare, are upon thee, O inhabitant of the earth.
+Fear, the pit, and the snare, are on you who inhabitant the earth.